Knoxville Physical Abuse Attorney

 Although a staff member committed the assault, nursing homes are in many cases legally liable for their employee’s conduct.
 Some nursing homes are negligent with how they hire, train, or supervise staff.
 Some nursing homes never investigate suspected abuse even when there are good reasons to.

-Contact Brezina Law immediately if you suspect a loved one has been hurt intentionally in a nursing home setting.
+Contact Atkins Brezina, PLLC immediately if you suspect a loved one has been hurt intentionally in a nursing home setting.
 We can review your legal options, including a lawsuit.